tbogdala/mindmeld/README.md

 git pull --recurse-submodules
 ```

 ## Build Instructions

 Each platform is a little bit different with Flutter.
-For MacOS and iOS, the native binaries
+For MacOS, iOS and Linux, the native binaries
 for the upstream [woolycore](https://github.com/tbogdala/woolycore) library must be built, while
 for Android they're built automatically.

 In both iOS and Android cases, you must have an existing [Flutter](https://flutter.dev/) development
-setup operational.
+setup operational with the additional components necessary for the chosen mobile ecosystem.
 That should take care of a lot of pain points.
 Make sure `flutter doctor` runs clean.

 ### iOS Build Instructions

 Before running the app in the simulator or on device, you will need to build binaries manually
 for either the simulator or the on-device version.
 They build to separate directories, but ultimately
-*one* binary gets copied to the iOS framework folder, so these scripts will have to be re-run
+*one* binary gets copied to the iOS framework folder, so these scripts will *have to be re-run*
 whenever changing from simulator to device or vice versa.

 To build simulator binaries: `./make_ios_simulator_deps.sh`

 To build the on-device binaries: `./make_ios_deps.sh`

+Simulator performance on MacOS is sensitive to thread count; using a Thread Count of 4 in the chat log
+configuration helps performance **immensely**, because simulator binaries are not built with
+Metal enabled.

 ### MacOS Build Instructions